wgmichelle/Michelle_BlueStampPortfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE -->

-For my final milestone, I was able to control the robot car wirelessly, combining milestones 1 and 2
+  For my final milestone, I was able to control the robot car wirelessly, combining milestones 1 and 2.
+To get both parts working together, I needed to configure the Bluetooth modules (using the "Bluetooth Configuring Code" below) and set the gesture controller as the control and the robot car as the peripheral.

 # Second Milestone